Anti-social behaviour and breaches of contract

 “My tenant is shouting abuse at neighbours and threatening them.
 What can I do to address this?”

-- You may wish to issue a formal warning letter if your tenant breaches the agreement.
+- Issue a formal warning letter if your tenant breaches the Good Neighbour Agreement.

-- If there is a risk of harm to a person or their property, call the police.
-You may also wish to make a third party report.
-In an emergency call 999, otherwise call 101 or report to the Anti-social Behaviour Team.
+- If there is a risk of harm to a person or property, call the police.
+You may also wish to make a third-party report.
+In an emergency call 999, otherwise call 101 or report to the Antisocial Behaviour Team.

-- The police can advise on punitive and preventative measures, which may include applying for an Injunction.
-This may involve the local Anti-Social Behaviour Team too.
+The police can advise on preventative measures, which may include an Injunction.
+They may also send a report to the council’s Antisocial Behaviour Team for assistance.
+All affected parties should record any nuisance behaviour in diary sheets.

 Acceptable Behaviour Contract

-- An Acceptable Behaviour Contract is a voluntary written agreement between the person who is behaving antisocially and any other relevant people (for example the council or the police).
-The aim is to help the person to recognise how their behaviour is impacting on others, and hopefully stop behaving this way.
+An Acceptable Behaviour Contract is a voluntary written agreement between the person who is behaving antisocially and any other relevant people (for example the council or the police).
+The aim is to help the person to recognise how their behaviour is impacting others.

 Injunction Order

-- Injunctions can be applied for by a number of authorities including the police, and local authority.
-It can be granted against a person aged 10 or over if two conditions are met:
+Injunctions can be applied for by authorities including the police and a local authority.
+An injunction is granted for a specific time and names someone responsible for ensuring it is upheld.
+It can also include a power of arrest if breached.
+An Injunction Order can be granted against any person aged 10 years or over if two conditions are met:

 - the court is satisfied on the balance of probabilities that the person has engaged or threatens to engage in ASB